 Mr. Stannard was appointed as a part-time Commission Member in September 2007 and as the Commission Interim Chairperson in December 2009.
 He was subsequently appointed full-time Chairperson in June 2010.
-In addition to his CEO duties, Mr. Stannard was a Panel member in the Afghanistan Public Interest Hearing (PIH) and presides over the Fynes PIH into the conduct of Military Police investigations related to the death of Corporal Stuart Langridge.
+In addition to his chief executive officer duties, Mr. Stannard was a Panel member in the Afghanistan Public Interest Hearing (PIH) and presided over the Fynes PIH into the conduct of Military Police investigations related to the death of Corporal Stuart Langridge.
 Mr. Stannard has rendered decisions on numerous conduct and interference complaint files.

 Roy V. Berlinquette

 Roy V. Berlinquette, a recognized team builder with 36 years of public service with the Royal Canadian Mounted Police emerged from an entry-level position to senior executive levels in corporate, operational and administrative areas to Deputy Commissioner of the North West Region.